johnramal/data_jobs_pak/readme.md

-# Data Job Market Analysis: Pakistan and Comparative Countries
+# Data Job Market Analysis: Pakistan

-This project analyzes the data job market in Pakistan and compares it with other countries of similar GDP levels, including Egypt, Nigeria, Turkey, and Bangladesh.
-The analysis includes exploratory data analysis (EDA), a comparative study, a detailed focus on Pakistan's job market, and an in-depth skills trend analysis.
+This project provides an in-depth analysis of the data job market in Pakistan for the year 2023, with a comparative overview of similar GDP-level countries: Egypt, Nigeria, Turkey, and Bangladesh.
+The study includes exploratory data analysis (EDA), a brief comparative analysis, a detailed examination of Pakistan’s job market, and a comprehensive skills trend analysis.

 ## Table of Contents
 1. [Introduction](#1-introduction)